weebney/tachyon/docs/content/_index.md

 If you're worried about Tachyon using up your bandwidth, fear not- Tachyon only prefetches pages that the user is likely to visit, and only prefetches them once.
 If you still have concerns, you can look into adjusting tachyon's timings or enabling the whitelist, with instructions in the [advanced configuration](#advanced-configuration) section below.

-Tachyon's repository is available [here](https://github.com/weebney/tachyon).
-It is free-and-open-source software, licensed under the [2-Clause BSD License](https://raw.githubusercontent.com/weebney/tachyon/main/LICENSE).
+Tachyon's is free-and-open-source software (source available on [GitHub](https://github.com/weebney/tachyon)), licensed under the [2-Clause BSD License](https://raw.githubusercontent.com/weebney/tachyon/main/LICENSE).

 ### Security & CDN